 To replicate the analysis performed by Brenkel et al. (2017) each participant in the borderline group was reallocated to either the impaired or unimpaired groups based on their online test scores using the following procedure: If the score of a participant in the borderline group on one of the 12 tasks was less than or equal to the average score of the impaired group (on that task) they were categorized as impaired.
 If their score on a particular task was greater than or equal to the average score of the unimpaired group (on that task) they were classified as unimpaired.
 This procedure was conducted for each of the online tasks individually as well as all possible combinations of tasks.
 When multiple tasks were used, the borderline participants were only categorized if the direction of categorization was consistent across all tests in the combination.

-The addition of one test (Spatial Planning) increased categorization of participants the most (to 94%), leaving only 3 participants in the borderline group.
-This single test categorized participants better than other single test or any combination of tests.
+The addition of one test (Spatial Planning) increased categorization of participants the most (94%), leaving only 3 participants in the borderline group.
 In comparison, a test that was equally difficult (Spatial Span) left 5 participants in the borderline group.
-Test difficulty was determined based on scores from 327 participants age 71-80 collected as part of an unrelated study examining cognition in the general population.
-More information regarding these data can be found in the supplementary materials.
+Test difficulty was determined based on scores from 327 participants age 71-80 collected as part of an unrelated study examining cognition in the general population (see supplementary materials).

 Participants’ scores on each of the three tests identified in our two analyses (Feature Match, Odd One Out, and Spatial Planning) were converted to z-scores and an average was calculated to create a composite.
 This composite score was strongly correlated with MoCA scores r=0.74 (p<0.001).
 In comparison, the composite score was less correlated with Mini-Mental State Examination (MMSE) scores (r=0.55, p<0.001; see Figure 1).